Ali-thepro/noted/technical_manual/technical_manual.md

 ## 6.1.1 Git Usage

-Common Git practices were implemented to ensure both developers followed hte correct procedures when committing changes to the repository.
+Common Git practices were implemented to ensure both developers followed the correct procedures when committing changes to the repository.
 The main branch is set as a protected branch to avoid pushing changes directly to the main branch without first testing the code.
 We created separate branched for different tasks, whether they're feature, bug fixes or test branches, or other JIRA-related to-dos as organised on our KANBAN board.
 Merge requests are created once a branch is ready to be merged into the main branch.
 The branch must be tested and checked in the CI pipeline before it can be merged and failure to do so will result in the merge request being blocked until the CI pipeline has run successfully.

 ## 6.2 Unit/Integration testing